yrxwin/yrxwin.github.io/source/_posts/Leetcode-101-Symmetric-Tree.md

     def helpcheck(self, left, right):
         if not left and not right:
             return True
-        elif (left and not right) or (right and not left): return False
+        if not left or not right:
-        elif left.val != right.val:
             return False
-        else:
+        if left.val != right.val:
+            return False
         return self.helpcheck(left.left, right.right) and self.helpcheck(left.right, right.left)

 ```
 #### 示例代码 （非递归 python）